yugabyte/benchbase/src/main/java/com/oltpbenchmark/benchmarks/featurebench/Readme.md

 The results for each YAML config run can be found inside the `results` folder.

-Serial runs inside a YAML have separate sub-folders inside `results` folder with names same as either run name(if provided) or timestamp of run.
+1. Serial runs inside a YAML have separate sub-folders inside `results` folder with names same as either run name(if provided) or timestamp of run.
+2. Results for explain and pg_stats are stored in separate folders (ResultsForExplain ,ResultsForPgStats) with the workload name appended with the timestamp of run.